grafana/k6-docs/src/data/markdown/docs/20 jslib/01 jslib/k6chaijs/01 configuration.md

 | logFailures               | false | When the check fails, debug messages are printed. |

-`truncateMsgThreshold` configuration variable sets the lower threshold for how large the full check message can be. `truncateVariableThreshold` sets the lower threshold for how large an individual variable can be.
+`truncateMsgThreshold` configuration variable sets the upper bound for how large the full check message can be. `truncateVariableThreshold` sets the upper bound for how large an individual variable can be.
 It is intended as a safeguard from mistakes when a very large string is included in the check name, especially when the `aggregateChecks` is set to `false`;.

 <CodeGroup labels={[]}>